Jungfraujoch: Yes or no? Is it a one-of-a-kind trip, or a trap?

 For its year-round accessibility.

 The coolest part is that Jungfrau is open 365 days a year.
-Having a morning coffee on your birthday or enjoying a fondue on a winter afternoon with a view of the world under your feet sounds pretty good, doesn't it?
+You could have a morning coffee on your birthday up there.
+Or you could enjoy a fondue on a winter afternoon with a view of the world under your feet.
+Sounds pretty good, doesn't it?

 5 Reasons to skip Jungfraujoch

-For all the reasons to drop everything and climb the Top of Europe, there are just as many reasons to skip Jungfraujoch.
+For all the reasons to drop everything and climb the Top of Europe, there are just as many reasons to skip it.

 Prepare to meet crowds - it's busy up there.